 The law states that all carers must have a two- hour break at some point during the day.

-YOUR OFFICES ARE IN LONDON.
+YOUR OFFICES ARE IN LONDON AND BRIGHTON.
 I LIVE IN A VILLAGE IN EAST SUSSEX, HOW DOES THAT WORK?

-Our head office is in London.
+Our head office is in London and we have an additional office in Brighton.
 We have chosen this location so that we are centrally located for the areas across the south of England, where we offer our services.
 Many clients live in rural settings throughout the south east, usually within a two- hour drive of our offices.
 We come out and meet you for an initial assessment, we are then available to provide you with guidance and support.
 If needed we can come out to visit you, however we find that the majority of issues can be sorted out over the telephone.

 WHAT ARE PARAMOUNT CARES VALUES AND PRINCIPLES